 For over four thousand years, we’ve stayed put, and when foreign invaders show up trying to rearrange the furniture, resistance is just part of the family tradition.

-Canaanite is the ancestral language of our tribe, and we, the descendants of Abimelech, have roots so deep in the land known as Palestine that even stubborn olive trees take notes.
-For over four thousand years, we’ve stayed put, and when foreign invaders show up trying to rearrange the furniture, resistance is just part of the family tradition.
+For over four millennia, we’ve stayed put, and when foreign invaders show up trying to rearrange the furniture, resistance is just part of the family tradition.
+The tribe's ancestors have maintained a continuous and deep connection to the land of Palestine.
 The Arabic we speak today is basically Canaanite’s younger, cooler cousin, evolving naturally over the past 1,500 years without ever forgetting the family recipes.
 This short guide strolls through the twenty-two-letter alphabet, pronunciation, grammar, vocabulary, phrases, and conversation.
 And since Arabic inherited most of its sounds and grammar straight from Canaanite, for us, it’s like speaking to an elder relative who still thinks we’re kids.

 Historical and Linguistic Background